HimanshuGoel/my-full-stack-learning-app/INTERVIEW_QUESTIONS.md

 - 12 column grid layout and visual breakpoints

 - Fallbacks and Polyfills – Fallback is to provide similar functionality as a native feature but maybe just with a different API.
 A Polyfills, on the other hand, is meant to replicate the exact same interface as well as functionality as how the native implementation would be built in the browser.

+## Accessibility

+- Have you considered Accessibility during your development?

+- Web accessibility guidelines – WCAG (A, AA, AAA).

+- aria attributes like aria-busy, aria-disabled, aria-grabbed, aria-hidden, aria-invalid.

+## User Experience

+- What is UX, some of its best practices or anti-patterns?

+## Security

+- Application security best practices or OWASP top 10? - CSP, Cross-site scripting, Broken Authentication, Sensitive data exposure, Security Misconfiguration

 ## Backend